Food and Agriculture Organization of the United Nations

 The maximum grant size is US$500 thousand over two years.

-Requests to the TCP normally are made by government agencies for agriculture, forestry, fisheries, or rural development more broadly.
+APPLICATION: Requests to the TCP normally are made by government agencies for agriculture, forestry, fisheries, or rural development more broadly.
 Projects proposed by NGOs, foundations, cooperatives, etc., are also eligible if they are endorsed by the government authorities

 In countries where FAO has an accredited Representative, requests for funding through the TCP are normally channeled through that office.
 In countries in which there is no Representative, FAO’s regional and sub-regional offices assume this responsibility.